Europe PMC redesign

-Europe PMC is an open, life sciences literature discovery tool that supports the open access policies of 37 funders.
+Europe PMC is an open access archive of 46.5M scientific articles, that supports the open access policies of 37 funders.
 The primary users are life sciences researchers (academic and industry), clinicians and biocurators.

 The challenge